File cabinets show on a laptop screen. Image courtesy of Adobe Stock photos.

 5. Physical Circulation Processing

-7. Disposition Review Process for Physical Records
+6. Disposition Schedules and Reviews for Physical Records

 Lastly, Disposition certificates can show all outcome assignments for these reviews, which are useful for legal and audit purposes.

-With convenient, simple-to-use features, users will be able to manage their physical items in a way that increases leverage of corporate information for decision-making, and enhances discovery through integration and consistent application of retention policies for physical records.
-Not only will they save time and frustration, but cost will be reduced by eliminating standalone system infrastructure and decreasing physical storage space requirements through accurate and timely destruction of physical records.
+With convenient, simple-to-use features, users will be able to manage their physical items in a way that increases leverage of corporate information for decision-making and enhances discovery through integration and consistent application of retention policies for physical records.
+Not only will they save time and frustration, but costs will be reduced by eliminating standalone system infrastructure and decreasing physical storage space requirements through accurate and timely destruction of physical records.